MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sales-teams.md

 ---
-title: "Manage sales teams in assignment rules for lead routing in sales accelerator | MicrosoftDocs"
+title: "Manage sales teams in assignment rules for lead routing | MicrosoftDocs"
-description: "Learn how to manage sales teams in assignment rules for lead routing in sales accelerator." ms.date: 05/14/2021 ms.topic: article
+description: "Manage sales teams in assignment rules by assigning attributes and configuring the maximum number of leads that a seller can handle at once." ms.date: 05/14/2021 ms.topic: article
 author: udaykirang